shahanakattil/Sustainability-workshop/Instructions/Lab8: Reduce-Carbon-Emissions-for-Azure-Workloads.md

    ![](../media/5.1.png)

-2. Navigate to **ODL-Sustaibility-<inject key="DeploymentID"></inject>** resource group and examine the types of resources currently deployed within them.
+2. Navigate to **ODL-Sustaibility-<inject key="DeploymentID"></inject>** resource group and examine the types of resources currently deployed within it.

    ![](../media/inb1.png)